albertomh/DepositDuck-api/README.md

 The project is split into two packages, `web` & `api`.
 Each corresponds to a separate FastAPI app defined in the `main` module. `apiapp` is mounted on `webapp` under the `/api` path.

+### Dependables

+Callables for use with FastAPI's dependency injection system are made available in the `dependables` module.
+These include utilities to access the `structlog` logger, a configured settings object and a Jinja fragments context.

-### Manage dependencies
+### Manage requirements

-Dependencies are defined by `.in` files in the `requirements/` directory.
-`.txt` files in that directory list pinned versions.
+Packages required by the application are defined by `.in` files in the `requirements/` directory. `.txt` files in that directory list pinned versions.

 ```sh
 # pin dependencies